troglobit/libite/HACKING.md

 Maintenance
 -----------

+* Encourage contributors to write tests, in particular for new features
+* Run tests regularly, use Travis-CI to do this automatically
 * Leverage GitHub issues for milestone planning
 * Reference issues from GitHub pull requests to alert issue subscribers
-* Encourage contributors to write unit tests
 * Bump library ABI version just before release!